zeroKilo/ASLRCalcWV/README.md

-# ALSR Calc by Warranty Voider
+# ASLR Calc by Warranty Voider

 this is a small tool to rebase addresses live